 How does the morning-after pill work?

-In collaboration with Lea Wauquier, Doctor of Pharmacy Professional proofreading
+In collaboration with Lea Wauquier, Doctor of Pharmacy

 What is emergency contraception?

-The morning-after pill is an emergency contraceptive used to prevent pregnancy following unprotected or inadequately protected sexual intercourse.
+The morning-after pill is emergency contraception used to prevent pregnancy following unprotected or inadequately protected sexual intercourse.
 It is generally taken after forgetting to take the pill, breaking the condom or failing to protect oneself.
 There are two types: levonorgestrel, which can be used between 0 and 3 days after unprotected intercourse, and ulipristal acetate, which can be used up to 5 days after unprotected intercourse.
 The earlier you take the pill, the more effective it is: taken within 24 hours of unprotected intercourse, its efficacy is 95%, then drops to 85% on the second day, and finally to 58% if taken between 48 and 72 hours.
 It is therefore preferable to take it as soon as possible.
-In either case, they are not 100% effective against unwanted pregnancy.
+In either case, they are not 100% effective in preventing an unwanted pregnancy.

+How does the morning-after pill work?